SeanCullen11/CTATracker/README.txt

+Built with Python 3.10.11 and using an Anaconda environment with the packages in requirements.txt

 StationInfo.py returns infomration from a fixed single station or set of stations AllTrains.py allows you to pick a station by name and it will change the api request to get that station info